-Our Leadership and Management Programme for middle managers, senior managers and directors ensures that we maintain a consistent approach to managing people and equipping managers with the skills and competencies they need to lead their teams.
-This provides equality, diversity and inclusion training and ensures that we are giving the same message of our commitment to be an inclusive employer to all our leadership team.
+Our Leadership and Management Programme for middle managers, senior managers and directors ensures there is a consistent approach to managing people and equips managers with the skills and competencies they need to lead their teams.
+This provides equality, diversity and inclusion training and will ensure that we are giving the same message of our commitment to be an inclusive employer to all of our leadership team.